docker/labs/beginner/chapters/webapps.md

 ```
 <img src="../images/static.png" title="static">

-I'm sure you agree that was super simple.
 To deploy this on a real server you would just need to install Docker, and run the above `docker` command.

-Now that you've seen how to run a webserver inside a Docker image, you must be wondering - how do I create my own Docker image?
+Now that you've seen how to run a webserver inside a Docker image, how do you create your own Docker image?
 This is the question we'll explore in the next section.

 But first, let's stop and remove the containers since you won't be using them anymore.